bigjollygiant14/lemonade/readme.md

 Create Address -> Generate transaction (tx) skeleton -> send tx skeleton in transaction -> Check tx's in Sam's transactions -> Profit
 Faucet to add funds - `https://api.blockcypher.com/v1/bcy/test/faucet?token=$YOUR_TOKEN`

+### Socket
+Usually, we can just use react-websocket to hit the socket directly, but since I'm working locally, I needed to set up a proxy to avoid CORS.
+So, I'm using socket.io and redux-socket.io to poll BitcoinAverage and save the average to state, so we can use it for transactions and display.

 Creating a transaction in a test environment requires four steps
 1. Create test address
 2. Add funds to the test address